American Graffiti movie clips: http://j.mp/1JbQFLe

 Director: George Lucas

-Producer: Francis Ford Coppola, Gary Kurtz
+Producers: Francis Ford Coppola, Gary Kurtz

-Screenwriter: George Lucas, Gloria Katz, Willard Huyck
+Screenwriters: George Lucas, Gloria Katz, Willard Huyck

 The MOVIECLIPS channel is the largest collection of licensed movie clips on the web.
 Here you will find unforgettable moments, scenes and lines from all your favorite films.
 Made by movie fans, for movie fans.